khanhdoan57/laravel-json-api/README.md

                     'property' => 'comments',
                     'included' => ['get', 'collection', 'getRelationships', ...], // Optional config, define which routes will include "comments" resources
                     'write' => function($request, $modelObject, $relationshipData) {}, // You can also define a custom handler for relationship write requests.
+                    'use_observers' => true, // Using observers while saving relationship objects.
+Default: true (If you are using auto write handler)
                 ]
             ]
         ]